Meet two of my newest acquaintances in Paris, Dr. Monique Wells and her husband Tom Reeves.

 These included prominent African American writers, who arrived in Paris, often to escape racism in the United States.

-And James Baldwin (Born August 1924, Harlem, New York — Died 1987, Saint Paul de Vence, France), one of the most singular and important American authors of the 20th century.
+And James Baldwin (Born August 1924, Harlem, New York — Died 1987, Saint Paul de Vence, France), is one of the most singular and important American authors of the 20th century.

 Baldwin spent his formative years as a writer in Paris during the late 1940s and 1950s, renting a small room nearby and working on his first novel, Go Tell It On the Mountain (1953).